springernature/ux-elements-docs/content/A–Z-style-guide.md

 # A-Z writing style guide

 These guidelines help us keep our digital content consistent across our products, platforms and services – for all imprints.
+This guide is primarily for anyone writing customer-facing copy in SN Digital.

 If there's a topic we need to cover, or an example that needs updating, talk to Gaynor Burns